cloudqubes/ootc-documentation/source/adminguide/storage.rst

 To Create a New Volume
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-Log in to the OOTC UI as a user or admin.
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Storage.
+In the left navigation bar, click Volumes in Storage menu. |storage-icon.png|

 #.
-In Select View, choose Volumes.

-#.
-To create a new volume, click Add Volume, provide the following
+Click Create Volume, provide the following
    details, and click OK.

    -  Name.
 Give the volume a unique name so you can find it later.